albamr09/CS61A/docs/STk.md

 1. We install envdraw:
 - We extract the file `envdraw.tar.xz` in the resources folder.
 You can also find it in [EnvDraw](https://inst.eecs.berkeley.edu/~cs3s/stk/site-scheme/envdraw/), but
     - the file `placement.stk` has been modified (we removed the last parenthesis) because of a syntax error.
-    - the executable `envdraw` has also been modified to use my libraries
+    - the executable `envdraw` has also been modified to use my libraries (it is advisable to check this executable, to see if all the environment variables are correct)

 ```bash
 $ tar -xvf envdraw.tar.xz